 ICTQual Level 2 Certificate in Health and Safety in Food Service

-Maintaining high standards of health and safety in food service environments is essential for protecting public health, ensuring compliance with regulations, and promoting operational efficiency.
-The ICTQual Level 2 Certificate in Health and Safety in Food Service is designed for learners who are looking to strengthen their understanding of food safety responsibilities, hazard control, and workplace hygiene practices.
+Maintaining high standards of health and safety in food service environments is essential for protecting public health, ensuring regulatory compliance, and supporting smooth and efficient operations.
+The ICTQual Level 2 Certificate in Health and Safety in Food Service is designed for learners who want to strengthen their understanding of workplace safety, food hygiene responsibilities, and hazard control in catering and food service settings.

-The course content aligns with current food safety regulations and workplace best practices.
-Learners will gain the skills needed to manage risks, follow safety procedures, and uphold hygiene standards in environments such as restaurants, food production facilities, school kitchens, care homes, and retail food outlets.
+The course content is aligned with current food safety regulations and industry best practices, ensuring learners are prepared for real workplace expectations.
+It focuses on developing skills in managing risks, maintaining hygiene standards, and following safe working procedures in environments such as restaurants, catering kitchens, food production units, care homes, and retail food outlets.

 Course overview